mgama28/book-manager/README.md

 - JUnit (for testing)

 ## Final Submission Goals
-- I want a working library system where the user can add, search, checkout, and return items across different media types like: Books, Movies, Music, etc.
+- Working library system where users can add, search, checkout and return items
-- I would like to add more media types like games and other library items eventually to simulate a true library system.
+- Search by title, author, genre or year using Strategy pattern
+- Items have states (Available, CheckedOut, Reserved) using State pattern
+- Support for multiple media types (Books, Movies, Music) using Abstract Factory

 ## Problems/Issues
-- I had to refactor libraryItem, I added creator, genre, and duration.
-Since they all share that similarity and I had to fix every class to reflect the change that I made in libraryItem.
+- I had to refactor Simple Factory to Abstract Factory pattern
+- I had to refactor LibraryItem multiple times to add currentState, isReserved, and state methods
+- I still need to update Main.java to fully utilize all patterns